officelearn/azure-docs.sv-se/articles/logic-apps/tutorial-process-mailing-list-subscriptions-workflow.md

 ## <a name="sign-in-to-the-azure-portal"></a>Logga in på Azure Portal

-Logga in på [Azure Portal](https://portal.azure.com) med autentiseringsuppgifterna för ditt Azure-konto.
+Logga in på [Azure Portal](https://portal.azure.com) med dina Azure-kontoautentiseringsuppgifter.

 ## <a name="create-your-logic-app"></a>Skapa en logikapp